StanJulia/CmdStan.jl/README.md

 1. Revert back to output an array by default.
 2. Switch to Requires.jl to delay/prevent loading of MCMCChains if not needed (thanks to suggestions by @Byrth and Stijn de Waele).
 3. Updates to documentation.

 Release 6.0.0 is a breaking release.

 To revert back to v5.x behavior a script needs to include `using MCMCChains` (which thus must be installed) and specify `output_format=:mcmcchains` in the call to `stanmodel()`.
 This option is not tested on Travis.
 A sub-directory examples_mcmcchains has been added which demonstrate this usage pattern.

-Release 5.6.0 contains:

-1. Simplification were possible, removal of some older constructs.
-2. Removal of NamedArrays.
-This is mildly breaking.
-If needed it can be brought back using Requires.

-Release 5.5.0 contains:

-1. Upper bound fixes.

-Release 5.4.0 contains:

-1. Removed init and data from Stanmodel.
-Data and init needs to be specified (if needed) in stan().
-This is a breaking change although it wasn't handled properly.
-Thanks to Andrei R. Akhmetzhanov and Chris Fisher.

-Release 5.2.3 contains:

-1. Fixed an issue in running read_samples from the REPL (thanks to Graydon Marz).

-Release 5.2.2 contains:

-1. Made sure by default no files are created in Julia's `package` directory.
-2. Removed some DataFrame update warnings.

-Release 5.2.1 contains:

-1. Fixed an issue with read_diagnose.jl which failed on either linux or osx because of slightly different .csv file layout.

-Release 5.2.0 contains:

-1. Specified Julia 1 dependency in Project
-2. Updates from sdewaele to fix resource busy or locked error messages
-3. Thanks to Daniel Coutinho an issue was fixed which made running CmdStan using Atom bothersome.
-4. Contains a fix in diagnostics testing

-Release 5.1.1 contains:

-1. Fixed an issue with ```save_warmup``` in Variational (thanks to fargolo).
-2. Fixed a documentation issue in ```rel_path_cmdstan```.
-3. Enabled specifying ```data``` and ```init``` using an existing file.
-4. Support for Stan's include facility (thanks to Chris Fisher).

-Release 5.1.0 contains:

-1. Support for retrieving stansummary data (read_summary()).
-2. Support for using mktempdir() (might improve issue #47).
-3. Fixed handling of save_warmup.
-4. Read all optimization iterations (thanks to sdewaele).
-5. Several other minor documentation and type definition updates.
-6. Fixeda bug related to Array{Dict} inputs to init and data (thanks to sdewaele).
-7. Added a test to compare Stan's ESS values with MCMCChains ESS values.
-8. Updated all examples to have a single Dict as data input (suggested by sdewaele).

 CmdStan.jl tested on cmdstan v2.21.0.